pursuit-curriculum/unit-front-end-web-development/node-projects-and-organization/readme.md

 There are two syntaxes for importing and exporting files in Node.js.
 The default is currently the older syntax, which you have seen in the prior unit.
 You will learn about the newer syntax at a later time.

 As a new developer, it may be tempting only to want to learn the latest tools and coding styles.
-However, the reality is that on the job, most companies focus on building new features and maintaining old ones rather than rebuilding what works to the latest standards all the time.
+However, the reality is that on the job, most companies focus on building new features and maintaining old ones rather than prioritizing rebuilding what works to the latest standards all the time.
 Therefore there is a good likelihood that a code base on the job will be a mix of old and new technology.

 ### Exporting a variable